mahbubul14/leaderboard/README.md

 ### Cloning the repo

 - Copy this link https://github.com/mahbubul14/leaderboard/
-- Open your terminal or command line in the folder you want the project to be
+- Open your terminal or command line
-- Run the command git clone with the link you copied above git clone https://github.com/mahbubul14/leaderboard/
+- Run git clone and Paste the link
-- Open the folder with your code editor and run the index.html file using a live server
+- After the clone, type in the command cd leaderboard to access the directory on the terminal
+- Run npm i to install
+ - Run npm start and it will automatically load in your browser

 👤 **Mahbub Alam**